spaship/spaship/packages/documentation/docs/contributing.md

 :::

-## What to Know Before You Contribute to an Open Source Project ?
+## What to Know Before You Contribute to an Open Source Project ? :bookmark_tabs:
 Every open source community is different.
 Each community has different people in it with different roles and rewards offered.
 ### A typical open source project will have these people :
 - **Author** - This is the person who created the project.
 They have the power to assign new roles to other members to help with the project's maintenance.